‘I already told you. It wouldn’t be right. You viewed her memories. She’s not a part of this.’

 “She is the only one that knows we still exist.
 That we’re alive.
 If we torment her for control of her body, she will buckle under it and be lost to us.
 And then what?
 We need help.
 She can get us help.
 Support.
 Then we can return home.
 This is not a discussion.
 I don’t want your opinion.”

 “I’m not on some crusade against them.
 Our objective is meaningless if we resort to their tactics to survive.
 I just want to go home.
 It’ll never be the same, but I want to go home.
 Don’t screw this up for me.”

 He drives her outside of the danger zone until the van runs out of gas.
-She will have to continue the rest of the way on foot.
 A forest is to their left and to their right he sees the beginnings of decaying grass and cracked earth.
 The Wastelands.